tpage000/movie_catalog_app/README.md

 ----
 ### Features coming soon:

-* Enter the date when you watched the movie, and list movies according to watch date
+* List movies according to watch date

 * Add reviews / comments to your movies so you can remember what you were thinking at the time